damiendriver/labMoviesApp/README.md

 ## Additional Information /  Known Issues.

++   All Pages made public as private/protected not showing when logged in.
 +   After Login the siteheader is not updating to show the Logout option.
 +   Fantasy Movie can be created but page was not built to display details.
++   Storybook - movieheader page is returning context error.